 Question: Does the Bible say we can kill someone in self-defense?
 This would apply either to defending ourselves or others.

-This example shows that God gives us the right to protect our possessions and to do what is needed for self-defense (even though it says nothing about killing someone).
-Ecclesiastes 3 says there is a time to kill:
+True self-defense is our response to those who INITIATE violence against us and wish to do us harm or even kill us.
+It is carried out with the full intention of protecting ourselves (or others).
+Jesus said if a home owner knew a thief was coming to his house he would not allow his home to be broken into (Matthew 24:42 - 44).
+This example shows that God gives us the right to protect our possessions and to do what is needed for defend ourselves (even though it says nothing about killing someone).
+Ecclesiastes 3 says there is a time to kill (Ecclesiastes 3:1, 3).